 Applications are publicized through contacts at each of Ohio's medical schools and through the Ohio Academy of Family Physicians each August.
-To date, there have been thirteen Rural Health Scholars Retreats and the fourteenth retreat is scheduled to take place October 16-18, 2015.
+To date, there have been fourteen Rural Health Scholars Retreats and the fifteenth retreat is scheduled to take place October 7-9, 2016.

 “Inaugural Annual Rural Health Scholars Retreat”

 Guests: Harry Graber MD, Cardiologist and rural clinician-scholar, West Liberty, Ohio;

 Steven Wilhide, Executive Director, National Rural Health Association

 Special Guest: Johanna Shapiro PhD, Professor of Family Medicine and Director of

 Medical Humanities, University of California Irvine College of Medicine

 Special Guest: Ann Peton, Cartographer, Community Information Resource Center,

 Rural Policy and Research Institute; http://circ.rupri.org/

 “Understanding Poverty and Promoting Health in Rural Practice”